-Over half a decade, his career reshaped modern design to the point of ubiquity and global reverence.
+Over 5 decades, his career shaped the direction of modern design to the point of ubiquity and global reverence.

-Yet, his demeanour remains as understated and consistent as the design work for which he’s become so well known.
+Yet, his demeanour remains as understated and pragmatic as the work for which he’s become so well known.

-Having spent 42 years as head of product design at consumer products company Braun, you may well be familiar with at least some of Dieter Rams design work.
+Having spent 42 years as head of product design at German consumer products company Braun, you may recognise at least some of Dieter Rams design work.

-Clocks, radios, calculators, furniture and kitchen appliances are amongst his legacy.
-An enduring mantra in his unwavering approach to design.
+Clocks, radios, furniture and kitchen appliances are all amongst his legacy.
+Even today, modern devices reference elements of his most prominent designs.

 “As little design as possible.”

 In 2008, creative film director Gary Hustwit released his fifth feature length film.

 Made as a preservation of Dieter’s design-archive, life and career which Hustwit successfully funded via the online crowdfunding platform, Kickstarter.